pranigopu/pranigopu.github.io/docs/philosophy/ethics/1-standard-of-value.md

 **CLARIFICATION**:

 - Self-generated ⇒ Primary cause of interaction is its own action
-- Self-sustaining ⇒ Effect of action is the advancement of the action
+- Self-sustaining ⇒ Effect of action is the sustenance of the capacity for the action

 **NOTE**: _"Primary cause" is defined in the next subsection._